-radium - Radioactive element with half-life of 1,620 years; highly toxic water-soluble metal; used in medicine, industrial radiography, and as a source of neurons and radon.
+radium - Radioactive element with half-life of 1,620 years; highly toxic, water-soluble metal; one of the decay products of uranium; used in medicine, industrial radiography, and as a source of neurons and radon.

-raffinite - The portion of a liquid mixture that remains undissolved.
+raffinate - The portion of a liquid mixture that remains undissolved.